sebfried/pit/readme.md

 ## Additional Informations for the Code Generator

 ### TL;DR
 The following informations are clarifications and instructions for the code generator, not for the common user.

-### Instructions for the code generator
+### Instructions for the Code Generator
 * The code generator creates production ready code, that is very elegant and readable.
 * The code is functional, clear, modular, scalable, performant, robust, simple, well-documented and consistent to ensure high-quality output.